Winchester and Western Railroad: Growth

 The company's original line opened in 1917, extending west from Winchester to Wardensville WV, and while the 'Winchester and Western Railroad' operating company went through several reorganizations, it remained independent of larger carriers.

-In 1986, it grew suddenly adding newly acquired trackage when Conrail sold off parts of the former Pennsylvania Railroad, allowing the W&W to acquire the line from Winchester to Hagerstown, as well as the greater part of the W&W's New Jersey trackage—formerly parts of the Pennsylvania - Reading Seashore Lines and Central Railroad of New Jersey (CNJ).
+In 1986, it grew considerably by adding newly acquired trackage when Conrail sold off parts of the former Pennsylvania Railroad.
+The W&W acquired the line from Winchester to Hagerstown, as well as the greater part of its New Jersey trackage — formerly parts of the Pennsylvania-Reading Seashore Lines and Central Railroad of New Jersey (CNJ).

 A short ex-CNJ branch from Bridgeton to Seabrook was acquired later from the Jersey Southern Railway in 1987.

-The W&W is exclusively a freight line with the majority of its freight supplied by the quarry of its parent company, Unimin, in Gore.
+The W&W is exclusively a freight line with the majority of its traffic supplied by the quarry of its parent company, Unimin, in Gore.
 In New Jersey, the W&W also serves Unimin sand interests and some grain traffic.